IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about MongoDB <https://www.mongodb.com/what-is-mongodb>'_

-.. _Learn more about MongoDB <https://www.mongodb.com/what-is-mongodb>
+.. _Learn more about MongoDB: <https://www.mongodb.com/what-is-mongodb>

  * Git